-US Travel Ban: Kenny orders review of US pre-clearance
+US Travel ban: Kenny orders review of US pre-clearance

-Taoiseach Enda Kenny has ordered a “full review” of American pre-clearance operations in Ireland in response to US President Donald Trump’s controversial immigration clampdown.
+Taoiseach Enda Kenny has ordered a “full review” of American pre-clearance operations in Ireland in response to US President Donald Trump’s controversial immigration clampdown, writes Daniel McConnell and Fiachra Ó Cionnaith.

 Mr Kenny’s announcement coincided with news that one person was prevented from travelling to the US from Ireland due to the de facto Muslim travel ban since the controversial policy was implemented at the weekend.